OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/smartnic-vrouter-juju-charms.rst

     A Juju controller manages and keeps track of applications in the Juju cloud environment.

-Deploy TF Charms in a Bundle
+Deploy OpenSDN Charms in a Bundle
 ----------------------------------

-Follow these steps to deploy TF charms in a bundle.
+Follow these steps to deploy OpenSDN charms in a bundle.

-1. Deploy TF charms.
+1. Deploy OpenSDN charms.

-   To deploy TF charms in a bundle, use the
-   ``juju deploy <bundle_yaml_file>`` command.
+   To deploy OpenSDN charms in a bundle, use the ``juju deploy <bundle_yaml_file>`` command.

-   The following example shows you how to use ``bundle_yaml_file`` to deploy Tungsten Fabric with Netronome SmartNIC vRouter on MAAS based deployment.
+   The following example shows you how to use ``bundle_yaml_file`` to deploy OpenSDN with Netronome SmartNIC vRouter on MAAS based deployment.
    **Bundle yaml file**
    ::